Last updated: April 19, 2019.

 Named after General J Franklin Bell, the Bell House used to be the official vacation residence of the Commanding General of the Philippines.
 Today, it has been transformed into a museum that exemplifies American colonial architecture.
 Outside is an amphitheater that also serves as a manicured garden.

+Entrance Fee: P75.
 The Bell House is part of the Camp John Hay Historical Core.
-Entrance fee costs P60, which also allows access to the Cemetery of Negativism.
+Entrance fee also allows access to the Cemetery of Negativism.

 Adorning one slope of a hill at Camp John Hay, the Cemetery of Negativism (also known as the Lost Cemetery) was established by the base’s commanding general John Hightower in the early 1980s, it is a symbolic site for the burying of negativities — thoughts, emotions, attitude.